 Sunset Point Minaki is a favourite destination for its perfect location across from the Old Minaki Lodge on the north point of the Winnipeg River Channel.
 With its' functional and well-designed Cottages, surrounded by tall timber and pristine lakes and rivers, Sunset Point Minaki offers a unique outdoor experience or a quiet relaxing getaway.
 Established across the river from the township of Minaki, Sunset Point Minaki was constructed in 1937 as one of the first properties to be developed in the northwest Canadian Shield.
-Currently there are five modern comfortable cottages all with convenient boat access.
+Currently there are five top rated, modern, comfortable waterfront cottages all with convenient boat access.
 Each country cottage faces west with a lakefront view to capture every spectacular sunset illuminating the rippling waters that reflect the beauty of Sunset Country.
-On many hot summer days you will enjoy the unique soothing effect of a cool mid-afternoon breeze which gently wisps across the channel.
+On many hot summer days you will enjoy nature's air conditioning, a unique soothing effect of a cool mid-afternoon breeze which gently wisps across the channel.

 Sunset Point Minaki is recognized as a favorite gateway to the outdoors for fishing enthusiasts, sportsmen, boaters, adventurers, hikers, naturalists, bird watchers and water worshipers.
 Whatever your connection to nature, you will find it here.
 Quiet… relaxing… out of the way... accessible by a five minute boat-in from the township of Minaki and its many amenities.